t-sasaki915/t-sasaki915/README.md

 - I am eager to get tips and advice on my works.
 - I will answer to your questions as thoroughly as I can.
 - My favourite violinist is Itzhak Perlman.
+- If you want to play Minecraft with me, please leave a message on this server: mc.t-sasaki.net.